 Keep paragraphs short.
 Long paragraphs are hard to read.
 Aim for a minimum paragraph length of 2 to 3 sentences.
 At most, paragraphs should be 5 to 8 sentences long.

 Use heading tags.
-Headings not only break up paragraphs into logical chunks, but headings also make it easy for readers to scan a page for important information.
-And, headings help create white space.
+Headings break up paragraphs into logical chunks and make it easy for readers to scan a page for important information.
+Also, headings create white space.

 Create lists.
 Bullet lists and numbered lists break up large paragraphs into manageable pieces of text.
 Lists also help readers follow and understand your message.

-Text formatting places the emphasis where it belongs, and it guides your audience toward that kernel of valuable information that you want them to take away from their visit.
+Text formatting places emphasis on where it belongs.
+It guides your audience toward that kernel of valuable information you want them to take away from their visit.

-White space, or blank space, on a website makes it easier for your audience to read and comprehend the information on your pages.
+On a website, white space (or blank space) makes it easier for your audience to read and comprehend the information on your pages.
 Practice good text formatting, and you can be assured that you will have an adequate amount of white space on the page.

 When you leave room around the words, pictures, and other elements on your web pages, your readers’ eyes are drawn to the things that you want them to look at.
 If your page is too busy, they may surf away to a more relaxing site.

 Your audience is more likely to pay attention to your message and read the stories on your website when you speak their language.
-Jargon, buzzwords, and unusual abbreviations hinder communication between you and your visitors.
+Keep in mind that jargon, buzzwords, and unusual abbreviations hinder communication between you and your visitors.